mThanuj/collaborative-notes-app/README.md

   - **Drizzle ORM**: TypeScript-first ORM for interacting with PostgreSQL, providing a robust and intuitive interface for querying the database.

 - **Authentication & Authorization**:
-  - **Kinde Auth**: Secure authentication and role-based access management.
-Kinde Auth handles login, signup, and session management, along with API-driven user role validation.
+  - **Next Auth**: Secure authentication and role-based access management.
+Next Auth handles login, signup, and session management.
 - **Event-Driven Architecture**:

   - **Kafka**: Used for producing and consuming events for operations like note creation, updates, deletions, and real-time updates.
 Kafka decouples processes for better scalability and fault tolerance.